C2SM/c2sm.github.io/docs/models/icon/probtest.md

 ```

 ### Every Time You Reconnect to the Server
-If the `probtest.toml` file already exists in your directory, run the following:
+If the `probtest.toml` file already exists in your ICON root directory, run the following command from within that directory:
 ```console
 # Set the path to the probtest.toml file
 export EDF_PATH=$(pwd)